sensebox/books-v2/en/erste-schritte/zusammenbau.md

 *mounting the sensor in the protective case*

-The protective case ensures that temperature- and air humiditysensors are not exposed directly to the Sun.
+The protective case ensures that temperature- and air humiditysensors are not exposed directly to the sun.
 To install the sensor in the case you have to enlarge the hole in the underside of the case so that the sensor fits through.

 Now you can mount the sensor with the two plastic bolts (see photo) or zip ties on to the little framework.